 In recent years the Disney art departments have been more relaxed about releasing their animation art to the public in official art books.
 These books show rendered character sketches, storyboards, illustrations, and everything you’d want from a behind-the-scenes look at their animated features.

 And with so many new movies releasing every year it’s tough to know which art books have the best material.
-That’s why I’ve collected this gallery of the best Disney art books.
+That’s why I’ve collected this gallery of the best Disney art books from years of animation history.

 The blonde female lead in Tangled is still memorable all these years after the film’s release.
 This was an incredibly popular movie and proved to be one of Disney’s biggest hits, eventually leading to a massive art book full of production work.